All Products

 2. Assign values to the variables.

-In the Scheduling Configurations > Scheduling Parameters section, you can assign values to the variables as shown in Area 2.
-For more information about value formats, see Supported formats for scheduling parameters.
+In the Scheduling > Scheduling Parameter pane, assign values to the variables (Area 2).
+For more information about value formats, see Supported formats of scheduling parameters.

-• var1=$bizdate: the data timestamp in yyyymmdd format.
+• var1=$bizdate: Assigns the data timestamp in yyyymmdd format.

-• var2=$cyctime: the scheduled runtime of the task in yyyymmddhh24miss format.
+• var2=$cyctime: Assigns the scheduled runtime in yyyymmddhh24miss format.

-• var3=${yyyymmdd}: the data timestamp in yyyymmdd format.
+• var3=${yyyymmdd}: Assigns the data timestamp in yyyymmdd format.

-• var4=$[yyyymmddhh24miss]: the scheduled runtime of the task in yyyymmddhh24miss format.
+• var4=$[yyyymmddhh24miss]: Assigns the scheduled runtime in yyyymmddhh24miss format.

-Configure the ODPS SQL node to be scheduled hourly (as shown in Area 3).
+Configure the ODPS SQL node to run on an hourly schedule (Area 3).

 Note

-Configure scheduling dependencies for the development node.
+Configure a scheduling dependency for the node.
 For more information, see Configure scheduling dependencies.
 In this example, the root node is used as the upstream dependency for this node.

-2. In the toolbar at the top of the node editor, click the 保存 save icon and then the 提交 submit icon to save and submit the configuration of the ODPS SQL node.
+2. In the top toolbar of the node editor page, click the 保存 icon and then the 提交 icon to save and commit the configuration for the ODPS SQL node.

-3. Run a smoke test in the development environment.
+3. Perform smoke testing in the development environment.

 1. Click the 开发环境冒烟测试 icon.
-In the Smoke Testing dialog box, you can configure the business time to simulate the scheduling period for the node.
+In the Smoke Testing in Development Environment dialog box, configure the data timestamp to simulate the node's schedule.

 • Data Timestamp: 2025-10-16